 A hernia occurs when an internal part of the body (such as the intestine), pushes through a weakness in the overlying muscle wall, resulting in a soft lump.
-Symptoms include pain in the groin or abdomen which is worse with activity or coughing.
+Here we explain the symptoms, causes and types of Hernia.

 - Symptoms include a sudden pain when straining or lifting which often eases after the initial period of pain or discomfort.

 - A soft lump can often be felt in the lower abdomen or groin area depending on which type.